airbytehq/airbyte/docs/integrations/sources/sparkpost.md

 | metrics_by_template | template_id | DefaultPaginator | ✅ |  ❌  |
 | snippets | id | No pagination | ✅ |  ❌  |

+`Note: There is a limitation in the API.
+Templates endpoint doesn't support pagination but it returns an array containing up to your first 50,000 templates.`

 ## Changelog

 <details>